- State-of-the-Art, In-House Coating Lab

 |L01||10.6 µm||CO2||>99% (S- and P-Pol)||0° to 45°||6 J/cm2 (10.6 µm, 100 ns, 1 Hz, Ø0.362 mm)||10 kW/cm (Ø0.115 mm)|

 Crystalline Mirror Coatings

 Thorlabs Crystalline Solutions currently offers three different GaAs/AlGaAs crystalline coatings optimized for superior mid-IR performance, as well as the ability to create custom crystalline coatings.
 These high-reflectance mirror coatings are ideal for high-finesse laser cavities, precision interferometry, and high-power laser systems.
-The specifications below are typical values, and each mirror is made to order by request through Tech Support.
+The specifications below are typical values.
+Thorlabs offers a selection of concave and plano xtal stable™-coated mirrors from stock.
+Mirrors with xtal mir™ or xtal therm™ coatings, as well as custom mirrors with xtal stable™ coatings, are made to order by request through Tech Support.

 |Crystalline HR Coating Specifications|